 OPT-IN PREFERENCES

-Points of Light is a leading volunteer service organization and is the administrator of the Presidents Volunteers Service awards program.
+Points of Light is a leading volunteer service organization and is the administrator of the President’s Volunteer Service Award program.
 As leading organizations in the industry, we have is aware of events, activities and thought leadership opportunities you may be interested in.

 Please check the box below for the appropriate information you would be interested in receiving.